CSpanias/cspanias.github.io/_posts/2023-12-20-PortSwigger SSVs- SSRF.md

     ![](lab2_stock_request.png)

-2. We need to find out the host we need to use since we are only be given a range, `192.168.0.X`.
-We can do this using the *Intruder*:
+2. We need to find out the host we need to use as we have only a range reference, `192.168.0.X`.
+We can do this with the *Intruder*:

     ![](lab2_payload_position.png)